Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

-Business A sets prices at what competitors charge, then quietly raises them — by small amounts, slowly, across years — because most customers don't comparison-shop a vendor they've used for a decade.
+Bank A sets its savings rate at what competitors charge, then quietly widens the spread — by small amounts, slowly, across years — because most depositors don't comparison-shop a bank they've used for a decade.
 The pricing strategy assumes customers won't notice or won't move.
+As of June 2026, the national average savings APY sits at 0.38%.
+Meanwhile, the best high-yield savings accounts pay around 4.20%.
+That gap — more than four full percentage points — is not an accident.
+It is a business model built on customer inertia.

-Business B sets prices at what would be best for the customer, accepting lower margin per transaction, on the bet that doing the customer-best thing builds a relationship that becomes more valuable than the foregone margin.
+Bank B sets rates at what would be competitive for the customer, accepting a narrower margin per deposit, on the bet that doing the customer-best thing builds a relationship worth more than the foregone spread.

-Over twenty years, Business A makes more money per transaction.
-Business B builds a much larger customer base, much higher trust, and ultimately more total revenue.
+Over twenty years, Bank A makes more money per depositor.
+Bank B builds a much larger customer base, much higher trust, and ultimately more total revenue.

 From his first shareholder letter in 1997 onward, Bezos returned to "customer obsession" as the central organizing principle of Amazon.
 The 1997 letter, written when Amazon was a fraction of its eventual size, made the framing explicit: